Grapevine Literary Society Book Club

 Governance: The governing committee is appointed by the AARC Coordinator.
 The current president, Charmetrea L. Cobbs, is also chair of the Governing committee.
 The Governing Committee consists only of the founding members of the GLS, the current president of the GLS, and the AARC Coordinator.
 Because the GLS is a part of the Tulsa City-County Library system, the AARC Coordinator has final say regarding any disputes or questions pertaining to GLS's governance.

 Book Selection: Any member of the Grapevine Literary Society may submit a book for selection.
+Prior to their chosen month as host, the member will submit a list of three book titles, along with a brief synopsis of what the book is about.
+The group members will each notify the book club president of the title of one of three books that they would prefer to read.
+The book club president will then notify the GLS membership of the title chosen.
 Title, author and synopsis of the book must be available at the time of the selection.
-Discussion questions regarding the book’s content must be turned in to the book club at the beginning of the meeting.
+Discussion questions regarding the book’s content must be turned in to the book club by the member hosting for the month, or the president of the book club may provide a list of questions to the members of GLS at the beginning of the monthly book club meeting.
 The discussion is led by the person who provided the list of three books for the monthly selection process.

 - Every person in attendance will be permitted to vote for only one book.